-Academic Hospitalist/Nocturnist (3-309-1121) The Division of General Internal Medicine at the University of Maryland School of Medicine is recruiting a full-time internist for a non-tenure track faculty position.
-Clinical responsibilities include participation in our faculty group practice with ten other internists, medical student teaching, and supervision of residents in both inpatient and outpatient settings.
-This position will also provide inpatient attending on our general medical service as well as coverage on our inpatient hospitalist teams including coverage of, but not limited to, medical transplant patients, general internal medicine patients on teaching and nonteaching services, medical consultations, transplant medicine consultations, and co-management of surgical services.
-Preference will be given to candidates with a desire to work as a nocturnist, providing overnight coverage on these services.
+Academic Hospitalist/Nocturnist (3-309-1121) The Division of General Internal Medicine at the University of Maryland School of Medicine is recruiting a full-time hospitalist for a non-tenure track faculty position.
+Clinical responsibilities include participation in our faculty group practice with more than 30 other hospitalists, medical student teaching, and supervision of residents on inpatient services.
+This position will provide coverage including, but not limited to, medical transplant patients, general internal medicine patients on teaching and nonteaching services, medical consultations, transplant medicine consultations, and co-management of surgical services.
+Preference will be given to candidates with a desire to work as a nocturnist, providing overnight coverage on these services, with appropriate salary differential applied.

 Candidates must be board certified/eligible in internal medicine and eligible for an unrestricted license in the State of Maryland.
 This position requires a medical degree from a recognized accredited domestic university (or foreign equivalent), a strong commitment to patient care and teaching, and the ability to work well in a team setting.
 Expected faculty rank is Assistant Professor or higher, however, final rank, tenure status and salary will be commensurate with the selected candidate’s qualifications and experience.
 We offer competitive salary and benefits.
 Qualified candidates should apply online at the following link: https://umb.taleo.net/careersection/jobdetail.ftl?job=220000JJ&lang=en